qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

 Available with all types of symbols, the :guilabel:`geometry generator` symbol layer allows to use :ref:`expression syntax <functions_list>` to generate a geometry on the fly during the rendering process.
-The resulting geometry does not have to match with the original geometry type and you can add several differently modified symbol layers on top of each other.
+The resulting geometry does not have to match with the original :guilabel:`Geometry type` and you can add several differently modified symbol layers on top of each other.

+A :guilabel:`Units` property can be set: when the geometry generator symbol is not applied to a layer (e.g., it is used on a layout item), this allows more control over the generated output.

 Some examples: